tlee75/personal-site/README.md

 # Personal Site

-This repository contains very basic scripting and automation geared toward deploying a personal website based on Mkdocs which can be used during interviews for example.
+This repository contains very basic scripting and automation geared toward deploying a personal website based on [Mkdocs](https://www.mkdocs.org/) which can be used during interviews for example.

 ## Run Locally:

 ### Mkdocs

-Use the built in mkdocs server with hot reloading
+Use the built in Mkdocs server with hot reloading

 #### Setup
 `python3 -m pip install -r requirements.mkdocs.txt`